robot297/JAG_8_2019/grades/Lab 8 Questions.md

 For all programs: Your GUI does not need to follow any particular design.
 It should be logical and obvious how to use.
 I'm not grading you on style.
 But if you want to improve the appearance of your GUI above the default, feel free.

-If a variable name is specifed by a component, you should use it.
+If a variable name is specified for a component, you should use it.

 ### Problem 1: Blood Donor Eligibility